 Stephanie has been a student of the environmental sciences, agriculture, and resource economics; researched corn crop sciences and the impact of mountaintop removal coal mining in West Virginia; interned in a public defenders office; and even spent a couple of years in law school at Georgetown.
-Ultimately, she realized she was miserable and burned out.
+Ultimately, she realized she wanted a change of pace.

 ASSISTANT general manager